tidyverse/tidyverse.org/content/blog/readr-2-1-0-lazy/index.md

     options(readr.read_lazy = TRUE)

-This will change the default back to lazy by default for the current R session.
+This will change the default value back to lazy by default for the current R session.
 Note that this can have unintended consequences, code in downstream packages you are using may be using readr without your knowledge, and changing the default will also change their usage.
 The surest way to ensure consistency in your own code is to explicitly set either `lazy = FALSE` or `lazy = TRUE` when you call a [`read_csv()`](https://readr.tidyverse.org/reference/read_delim.html) function.

 ## Lessons learned